Best Sun Shirts for Running of 2026

 Coverage

-Most sun shirts have longer sleeves, allowing you to pull them over the tops of your hands to protect them from the sun.
-Conveniently placed thumbholes can keep the sleeves down without causing discomfort.
-The Janji Sunchaser 50 Hooded Long Sleeve had good placement of thumb holes and longer sleeves that didn’t compromise our range of motion.
+Most sun shirts have longer sleeves, allowing you to pull them over the tops of your hands for extra sun protection.
+Conveniently placed thumbholes can keep the sleeves down without causing discomfort from over-stretched sleeves.
+We appreciated the placement and construction of the thumb holes of the Janji Sunchaser 50 Hooded Long Sleeve as they didn’t compromise the range of motion of the sun shirt.

 Fit

-Most sun shirts have a looser fit to provide a high level of breathability and increased sun protection.
-The material of tighter-fitting clothing will stretch more and allow more sun rays through, so it’s better to err on the side of getting a sun shirt that’s a little bit big than a little small.
+Most sun shirts have a looser fit to provide high breathability and increased sun protection.
+The material of tighter fitting clothing will stretch more and allow more sun rays through, so it’s better to err on the side of a sun shirt that’s a little bit big than a little small.
+The sun shirts in this guide, with the exception of the Party Shirt International Sun Hoodie that fits quite generously, fit true to size.

 Thumb Holes

 While seemingly a small detail, the thumb holes of a sun shirt can be a make-or-break feature.
 Most people don’t think much about protecting the skin on the backs of their hands, but it’s an area that gets a lot of UV exposure in daily life and during runs.
-For many people, wrists and hands are sweaty areas of skin, making it harder to keep the area effectively covered in sunscreen.
-Having thumb holes that pull long sleeves down over the back of the hands can effectively protect this bit of skin.
+For many people, the wrists and hands are sweaty areas, making it harder to keep them effectively covered with sunscreen.
+Having thumb holes that pull long sleeves down over the back of the hands can protect this bit of skin.

-We appreciated the thought that went into the Marmot AirExchange UPF 50 Hoody thumb holes.
+We appreciated the thought that went into the rabbit UPF Deflector 2.0 thumb holes.
 They were placed high enough on the sleeve to cover the backs of the hands and had a comfortable diagonal cut.
-Some other shirts in the guide, including the Arc’teryx Taema Hoody, only had small pieces of elastic as thumb holes, which functioned to keep the sleeves down but not over the hands.
-The Outdoor Research Echo Hoodie did slightly better with a slit in the cuff of the shirt.
 We were disappointed that the Black Diamond Alpenglow Hoody didn’t have thumb holes at all.

 Best Sun Shirt for Running - mountain running in Black Diamond Alpenglow Hoody